-Through many early experiences, the Dargs began to understand contemporary Israelis and their struggle to survive against a violent and hostile world.
+Through many early experiences, the Dargs began to understand contemporary Israelis and their struggle to survive.
 At the same time, London-born Peter Darg was completing his studies in the USA at a theological seminary to achieve a deeper comprehension of the Biblical side of Israel’s extraordinary history and how God singled out the Jewish people to be a nation of priests and a light to the nations.

-Additionally, the Lord of the Harvest gave Christine a burden for the entire region according to the prophecy of Isaiah 19: 25, “Egypt My People, Assyria the Work of My Hands, and Israel My Inheritance.”
-For three decades she has been preparing the Lord’s Highway in prayer convocations for the soon-coming day when Jerusalem will become the worship capital of the world!
+Additionally, the Lord of the Harvest gave Christine a burden for the entire region according to Isaiah 19: 25, “Egypt My People, Assyria the Work of My Hands, and Israel My Inheritance.”
+For four decades she has been preparing the Lord’s Highway in prayer for the soon-coming time when Jerusalem becomes the worship capital of the world!
 The Jerusalem Channel is bringing the Light of the Lord to the nations beginning from Jerusalem, according to the Great Commission.

-Christine’s healing ministry goes back to her earliest childhood memory– a visitation from Jesus in an open vision during a life-threatening illness.
-His appearance to heal her totally was not a Sunday school image of a “Gentile Jesus,” but a kingly man of semitic, Mideastern features.
+Christine was graduated from Virginia Commonwealth University with honors in journalism and she holds a diploma from Westminster College Oxford in early church history.
+Her healing ministry goes back to her earliest childhood memory– a visitation from Jesus in an open vision during a life-threatening illness.
+His appearance to heal her totally was not a Sunday school image of a “Gentile Jesus,” but a King of semitic, Mideastern features.
 Growing up in America, Christine’s godly parents taught her deep roots in the Hebrew Scriptures and an undeniable connection with the Jewish people.

-Today, Exploits Ministry reaches globally out of Jerusalem to all nations via Revelation TV and The Jerusalem Channel, with Gospel campaigns and Bible Workers Congresses in many nations as well as three annual prayer convocations in Israel.
+Today, Exploits Ministry reaches globally out of Jerusalem to all nations via Revelation TV and The Jerusalem Channel, with Gospel campaigns and Bible Workers Congresses in many nations as well as three annual prayer convocation insiders’ tours to Israel.